 Fortunately, James was referred to the Donated Dental Services (DDS) program and he was linked with two generous volunteers.

-- Trident Dental Laboratories fabricated the full upper denture, partial lower denture and six crowns.
+- Trident Dental Laboratories fabricated the dentures and crowns.

 “It has been a real pleasure to work with James to complete his dental work.
 Our staff was thrilled to have him come in and see the change in his life and his countenance.
 He is very happy and we are too!
 It was a great experience for all!”